JustusAdam/marvin-interpolate/README.md

 ```

 It basically transforms the interpolated string, which is anything between `[i|` and `|]` into a concatenation of all string bits and the expressions in `%{}`.
-Therefore it is not limited to `String` alone, rather it produces a literal at compile time, which can either be interpreted as `String` or, using the `OverloadedStrings` extension as `Text` or `ByteString` or any other string type.
+Therefore it is not limited to `String` alone, rather it produces a literal at compile time, which can either be interpreted as `String` or, using the [`OverloadedStrings`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#overloaded-string-literals) extension, as `Text` or `ByteString` or any other string type.

 `i` is the basic interpolator, which inserts the expressions verbatim.
 Hence when using `i` all expressions must return the desired string type.